Maybe we’ve gotten a little ahead of ourselves?

 Sure, social media has made incredible progress in a short period of time.
 But to reach its full potential – especially from an ROI perspective – social media needs to be a component in a larger marketing program.
 Yes, I believe all companies will “be” social eventually.
-But that’s not a marketing strategy, that’s a cultural initiative.
+But that’s not a digital marketing strategy, that’s a cultural initiative.
 We need to treat social media as a marketing ingredient, not a marketing cure-all.

 The Next Big Thing is the Little Things